 Google Play Music is one of the best services offered by Google.
 Users stream millions of songs, upload their own collections and much more.
 It has a lot to offer, but it’s not perfect.
 Here we’ll discuss some common Google Play Music problems and some potential fixes for users.
+Including a recent problem where the app keeps crashing for millions of users.

 Looking through Google’s product help forums we see complaints about music not playing, or the Music Manager having problems of its own.
 A good place to start for any issue is Google’s help forum, and here’s a list of problem-solving tips for the Music Manager app itself.